Love at first sight … is it real?

 Is love at first sight real?

-Love at first sight has been proclaimed and celebrated throughout history and in countless novels, sitcoms, movies and wedding toasts.
-How many of us dreamed of falling in love in a single, blissful glance when we were growing up?
+Love at first sight has been proclaimed and celebrated throughout history and in countless poems, songs, stories and (of course) wedding toasts.
+How many of us have dreamed of falling in love with one blissful glance?

-An attractive stranger walks through the door, your (now) dilated eyes meet and something deep inside declares that this is true love.
+An attractive stranger walks through the door.
+Your eyes meet.
+Your heart races.
+Your cheeks flush.
+And something deep inside declares… this is it.